 An IAM role is an identity within your AWS account that has specific permissions.
 It is similar to an IAM user, but is not associated with a specific person.
-You can temporarily assume an IAM role in the AWS Management Console by switching roles.
+To temporarily assume an IAM role in the AWS Management Console, you can switch from a user to an IAM role (console).
 You can assume a role by calling an AWS CLI or AWS API operation or by using a custom URL.
-For more information about methods for using roles, see Using IAM roles in the IAM User Guide.
+For more information about methods for using roles, see Methods to assume a role in the IAM User Guide.